 Smaller Living Space

-Moving from a two-bed flat in Manchester, to the considerably smaller 34ft-long Caladh was always going to involve a profound cutback in ‘stuff’.
+Moving from a two-bed flat in Manchester, to living off-grid on the considerably smaller 34ft-long Caladh was always going to involve a profound cutback in ‘stuff’.
 Not to mention a complete abandonment of convenience.
 ‘Nipping to the shops’, or ‘putting the bins out’ now require logistical finesse.

 So when it comes to vital resources such as water and power, we always knew it was going to be important for us to cut these umbilical tethers to the shore as quickly as we possibly could.